This PDF is the current document as it appeared on Public Inspection on 02/14/2014 at 08:45 am.

 V. Application Review Information

-(a) Need for project (25 points).
+(a) Need for project (20 points).
 The Secretary considers the need for the proposed project.
-In determining the need for the proposed project, the Secretary considers the magnitude of the need for the services to be provided or the activities to be carried out by the proposed project.
+In determining the need for the proposed project, the Secretary considers the magnitude or severity of the problem to be addressed by the proposed project.

 (c) Quality of the management plan (20 points).
 The Secretary considers the quality of the management plan for the proposed project.
 In determining the quality of the management plan for the proposed project, the Secretary considers the following factors:

-(ii) The adequacy of procedures for ensuring feedback and continuous improvement in the operation of the proposed project (10 points).
+(i) The adequacy of mechanisms for ensuring high-quality products and services from the proposed project (10 points).

 (e) Quality of project evaluation (10 points).
 The Secretary considers the quality of the evaluation to be conducted of the proposed project.
 In determining the quality of the evaluation, the Secretary considers the following factors:

-(i) The extent to which methods of evaluation are thorough, feasible and appropriate to the goals, objectives, and outcomes of the proposed project (5 points).
+(i) The extent to which the methods of evaluation provide for examining the effectiveness of project implementation strategies (5 points).

 2. Review and Selection Process: We remind potential applicants that in reviewing applications in any discretionary grant competition, the Secretary may consider, under 34 CFR 75.217(d)(3), the past performance of the applicant in carrying out a previous award, such as the applicant's use of funds, achievement of project objectives, and compliance with grant conditions.
 The Secretary may also consider whether the applicant failed to submit a timely performance report or submitted a report of unacceptable quality.